bretwardjames/bretwardjames/content/blog/2019-03-08-consultant-expectations.md

 {{< figure src="https://media.giphy.com/media/3o7btNhMBytxAM6YBa/giphy.gif" >}} \

 Unlike Neo, we can't just install knowledge and understanding like with a computer.
-That would be pretty f***ing cool, let's be honest, but it's simply not possible. \
+That would be pretty f***ing cool, let's be honest, but it's simply not possible.
 Therefore, we have to spend _time_ learning things, whether it be simple data, like facts or statistics, or the tactile understanding of _how_ to do something, like learning to box or make rockets.
 It takes time to learn those things. \

+And not everyone learns every _thing_ at the same rate, either.
+So just because it took you less time to master a particular thing than I did doesn't mean I can't whoop your ass up and down the court (so to speak) with it.

 ##### 2. There Is Only So Much Time